 Thank you for considering the School of Community and Global Health for graduate study.
 To learn more about the Master of Public Health (MPH) program and the PhD in Health Promotion Sciences offered at SCGH, check out the following informational video.

-We are now accepting applications for all of our programs for Fall 2015 and Spring 2016.
+We are now accepting applications for all of our programs for Spring 2016.
 We accept applications on rolling basis, but for top consideration, admission materials should be submitted by the following priority deadlines: